Policies & Guidelines

 d) Banners must be fabric or heavy vinyl and have eyelets along the top with which to hang the banner.

 e) The dimensions must fall within the following parameters:

 Not to exceed 27 feet wide and 5 feet tall

 Less than 10 feet wide and 3 feet tall

-f) Banners that advertise commercial products, non-university organizations, or political campaigns are not permitted unless they abide by the advertising policy.
+f) Banners that advertise commercial products, non-university organizations, or political campaigns are not permitted.

 g) Memorial Union is not responsible for damaged or stolen banners.